sknudsen/vis2021cph/network-visualization-workshop.md

 The vis21cph workshop on network visualization will explore the possibilities, open challenges and limits of the current approach to network visualization.

+## How to attend

+If you would like to attend our workshop, please register for the satellite conference (link to Eventbrite from the main page).
+During registration, you will get the chance to add a ticket for our workshop.
+If you already registered, you can still add workshop attendance.

 # Program

 The workshop is scheduled for the early afternoon of Thursday October 28, 2021 at ITU.
 We organize the Network Visualization Workshop in two parts.